MarkWarneke/markwarneke.github.io/_posts/2021-03-14-Query-Azure-Resources-Using-Python.md

 To change the current Azure context, the context in which you are logged in, the CLI relies on stored credentials inside the `~/.azure` folder by default.
 In order to change the execution context you can simply change the environment variable inside of Python.

-To try this you can just sign in with different service principals, one way to check it is to perpend `AZURE_CONFIG_DIR` to a bash command.
+To try this you can sign in with different service principals and copy the `~/.azure` folder.
+One way to validate it is to perpend `AZURE_CONFIG_DIR` in front of an Azure CLI command.

 ```bash
 az login